Jahia/html-filtering/README.md

     - Returns constraint violations listing all invalid tags
     - Requires the user to manually fix the content before saving
-    - Jahia recommended strategy for default workspace where content creators have access to advanced editing UI
+    - Jahia recommended strategy for default workspace where content creators have access to advanced editing UI A content is considered invalid if it contains tags and/or attributes that got removed after being sanitized by the module
 #### Process and Skip Settings

 These settings define which node types and properties should be processed or skipped by the HTML filtering: